-Dr. Jackson Kung’u is a microbiologist who has specialised in the field of mycology (the study of moulds and yeasts).
+Dr. Jackson Kung’u is a microbiologist who has specialised in the field of mycology (the study of moulds and yeasts) and is conisdered an authority on mold and bacteria testing.
 He is a member of the Mycological Society of America.
 He graduated from the University of Kent at Canterbury, UK, with a Masters degree in Fungal Technology and a PhD in Microbiology.
 He has published several research papers in international scientific journals.
 Jackson has analysed thousands of mould samples from across Canada.
 Jackson provides how-to advice on mould and bacteria issues.

 Latest posts by Jackson Kung'u (see all)